-If you ever wondered how real-world Advertising Product Photography & Retouching jobs unfold for the hired creative professionals, this article by our talented friends Ilya and Max Plotnikov, will take you through the project steps from shoot to the final image.
+If you ever wondered how real-world Advertising Product Photography & Retouching jobs unfold for creative professionals, this article by our talented friends Maier Product Photography, will take you through the project steps from shoot to the final image.

-Ilya & Max: This is an example of how we completed one of our commercial assignments.
-In this article we highlighted each major step we went through during this commercial photography job.
+Max & Eli: This is an example of how we completed one of our commercial assignments.
+In this article, we highlighted each major step we went through during this commercial photography job.

 Step 1.
 Advertising Photography Concept